wanyuac/rasti/README.md

 This software is a combination and enhancement of [NITREc](https://github.com/wanyuac/NITREc/tree/master/Script) and [geneDetector](https://github.com/wanyuac/geneDetector).

 ## Etymology

 "Rasti" is a Lithuanian verb and noun meaning "(to) find" and "(to) discover".

+**Notes**

+Future features

+- Recovery mode: reads raw BLAST outputs if they are available

+- Recovering alternative start/stop codons for CDSs.